The Supreme Court fight over an abortion pill: What's next?

 The new abortion controversy comes less than a year after the Supreme Court’s conservative majority overturned Roe v.
 Wade and allowed more than a dozen states to effectively ban abortion outright.

-The following is a look at the drug at issue in the new case, how the case got to the nation’s highest court and what the delay might say about what’s going on.
+The following is a look at the drug at issue in the new case, how the case got to the nation’s highest court and what’s next in the legal case.

 WHAT IS MIFEPRISTONE?